Virginie Efira: 2016–present: Expansion to dramatic roles

 Impressed by her performance as the rapist's wife in his previous film Elle, Verhoeven offered her the lead role without even a screen test and did not give her any direction as to what to do, as the actress later explained, "That’s the ultimate sign of trust in your actress.
 It made me own the role, and I knew that, with what I came up with, Paul would film something interesting.
 To take the example of Benedetta’s ambiguity, is it up to me to act ambiguity?
 Or it up to him to film it?
 I played Benedetta on a quest, without defining the nature of that quest.
 I think it’s a multifaceted quest.
 It cannot be reduced to a specific aspect, such as absolute faith or the most duplicitous scheming.
 Both aspects feed off each other.
 Benedetta has a strong belief in Jesus, and she is also looking for power.
 She is not all sweetness and altruism."

+In 2023, Efira won her first César Award for Best Actress, for her performance in the film Paris Memories (2022), in which she played a woman who is struggling with the lingering mental health effects of having survived a terrorist attack in Paris, a role originally intended for Nicole Kidman.

 Personal life

-She was married to Patrick Ridremont from 2002 to 2005 when they separated.
-They filed for divorce in February 2009.
-From 2013 to 2014, she was engaged to Mabrouk El Mechri, with whom she has a daughter, Ali, born 24 May 2013 in Paris.
-She is now in a relationship with Niels Schneider.
-She became a French citizen in 2016.
+Efira married comedian and actor Patrick Ridremont in 2002.
+They separated in 2005 and filed for divorce in February 2009.
+From 2012 to 2017, Efira dated director and actor Mabrouk El Mechri, with whom she has a daughter Ali, born in 2013.
+In 2016, Efira obtained French citizenship, becoming a dual citizen, for which she later cited her desire to vote in France as the reason.
+Since 2017, Efira has been in a relationship with actor Niels Schneider, her co-star in the films An Impossible Love (2018) and Sibyl (2019), with whom she has a son Hiro, born in 2023.
+The couple live in the 11th arrondissement of Paris.